| I discovered electronics in 1963, when I was eleven,

 school and were close friends; Lisa wonders if Uncle Gene were the

+inspiration for Carl.
 Why did Frye stop writing "Carl & Jerry"?
 A couple of

 old-timers have hinted that he had had a falling-out with the